 Founded in 1997, BioMarin Pharmaceutical Inc. (“BioMarin” or the “Company”) develops and commercializes innovative biopharmaceuticals for serious diseases and medical conditions, focusing on product candidates that address currently unmet medical needs, suggest a clear-cut development profile and provide an opportunity to be first-to-market.
-It is our policy to conduct all aspects of our business in accordance with the highest standards of ethical behavior.
-In furtherance of this policy, we are committed to compliance with the laws and regulations applicable to our business.
+It is our policy to conduct all aspects of our business in compliance with all applicable laws, as well as in accordance with the highest standards of ethical behavior.

 The Corporate Governance & Nominating Committee and Audit Committee of the BioMarin Board of Directors has ultimate authority to oversee the Program and Chief Compliance Officer (the “Compliance Officer”).
 The intent of the Board and Company officers is to set the tone for the ethical behavior expected of all Directors, officers, employees, and business partners.